Taipods/SeeQL/WeeklyStatusReport/Week-3-report.md

 Plans for next week
 -------------------
+- Talk about impleamentation of Joins and holding Multiple database for possible joins.
 > You shall briefly specify what are your next priorities for the next reporting period.
 Rank them as: important and urgent, just important, and just urgent.

 Requests and proposals